 For many decades, EPSL has supported departments that now make up the A. James Clark School of Engineering and the College of Computer, Mathematical, and Natural Sciences.
 In October 2008, it assumed support for the College of Agriculture and Natural Resources, and in July 2010 added the School of Public Health.

-The White Memorial Chemistry Library was included as part of a 1974 research extension to the Chemistry department facilities.
+The University's first Chemistry library was opened in 1953.
+In the 1950s and 60s, enrollment at UMD more than doubled and, in 1975, The White Memorial Chemistry Library was included as part of a research extension to the Chemistry department facilities.
 In 1976, The library was named for Charles E. White, a College Park native who received his bachelors, masters, and doctorate in chemistry at the University of Maryland, and then served as a professor for more than forty years.

-The information on this page was provided by "Library Support for Engineering at the University of Maryland" by Eric Lindquist, and also by Jim Miller, Senior Reference Librarian at EPSL and Jason Speck, Head of Collection Management, University Archives.
-"Library Support for Engineering at the University of Maryland" is on file at the EPSL Administrative Office.
+The information on this page was provided by "Library Support for Engineering at the University of Maryland" by Eric Lindquist, and by "Academic Branch Libraries in Changing Times" by Nevenka Zdravkovska.
+Additional research was conducted by Jim Miller, Senior Reference Librarian at EPSL, and Jason Speck, Head of Collection Management, University Archives.

 1918 Engineering building: The collection that would eventually become EPSL began here.

 1966 Math building: The relocated library opened here in 1953.